resgateio/resgate/docs/res-client-protocol.md

 An event object has the following members:

 **event**
-Identiying which resource the event occured on, and the type of event.
+Identiying which resource the event occurred on, and the type of event.
 It has the following structure:

 `<resourceID>.<eventName>`